Boston Chinatown Buses

-As I alluded to above, don't expect luxury.
-There is a bathroom on the bus, but, remember, these are budget bus lines (i.e., you may want to sit at least a few rows away from the rear of the bus.)
+As I alluded to above, don’t expect luxury.
+There is a bathroom on the bus from Boston to NYC, but, remember, these are budget bus lines (i.e., you may want to sit at least a few rows away from the rear of the bus.)

 It’s good to know that accidents over the years have led to stricter regulation of Chinatown buses.